zjestrella-r7/plugin-sdk-docs/PYTHON.md

 ## Writing your Plugin

 The following sections document things you need to know to develop quality plugins.

+### Version

+Python 2.7 is available in our SDK image.

 ### Plugin Generation